Fluorescence-Tools/tttrlib/README.md

 ```

 For most users the later approach is recommended.
 Currently, pre-compiled
-packages for the anaconda distribution system are available for:
+packages for the anaconda distribution system are available for Windows (x86),

-* Windows: Python 3.7 (x64)
-* Linux: Python 3.7 (x64)
-* MacOs: Python 3.7 (x64)
+Linux (x86, ARM64, PPCle), and macOS (x86).

-Legacy 32-bit platforms and versions of programming languages, e.g, Python 2.7
+Legacy 32-bit platforms and versions of programming languages, e.g., Python 2.7
 are not supported.

 ## Documentation